-- (a) sufficient load is under the control of underfrequency relays or other facilities where required to minimise or reduce the risk that in the event of the sudden, unplanned simultaneous occurrence of multiple contingency events, the power system frequency moves outside the extreme frequency excursion tolerance limits; - (b) where determined to be necessary, sufficient load is under the control of undervoltage relays to minimize or reduce the risk of voltage collapse on the occurrence of multiple contingency events; and - (c) there is sufficient load under manual control either locally or from remotely located control centres to allow the load shedding procedures to be implemented on instruction from AEMO to enable AEMO to maintain power system security.
+- (a) sufficient load is under the control of underfrequency relays where required to ensure that in the event of the sudden, unplanned simultaneous occurrence of multiple contingency events, the power system frequency does not move outside the extreme frequency excursion tolerance limits; - (b) where determined to be necessary, sufficient load is under the control of undervoltage relays to minimize or reduce the risk of voltage collapse on the occurrence of multiple contingency events; and - (c) there is sufficient load under manual or automatic control either locally or from remotely located control centres to allow the load shedding procedures to be implemented on instruction from AEMO to enable AEMO to maintain power system security.

-A Network Service Provider may require load shedding arrangements to be installed to cater for abnormal operating conditions including abnormal operating conditions in which emergency frequency control schemes are intended to operate.
+A Network Service Provider may require load shedding arrangements to be installed to cater for abnormal operating conditions.

-Transmission Network Service Providers and connected Distribution Network Service Providers must cooperate to agree arrangements to implement load shedding.
-The arrangements may include the opening of circuits in either a transmission or distribution network.
-The Transmission Network Service Provider must specify, in the connection agreement, control and monitoring requirements to be provided by a Distribution Network Service Provider for load shedding facilities including emergency frequency control schemes.
+Arrangements for load shedding must be agreed between Transmission Network Service Providers and connected Distribution Network Service Providers and may include the opening of circuits in either a transmission or distribution network.

+The Transmission Network Service Provider must specify, in the connection agreement, control and monitoring requirements to be provided by a Distribution Network Service Provider for load shedding facilities.